wso2/docs-is/en/includes/guides/organization-management/email-domain-based-organization-discovery.md

         You can bypass the `Sign In With SSO` page and go directly to your organization's login page by adding the following query parameters in the login request.

         - `login_hint`: The email address of the user that will be used to resolve the domain.
-        - `fidp`: If you have additional B2C login options configured for the application, use this parameter to direct users straight to the organization login page.
+        - `fidp`: If you have additional B2C login options configured for the application, you can set this parameter to `OrganizationSSO` to direct users straight to the organization login page.

         Sample requests: